TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 in a v11 compatible version as `require-dev` dependency.
 We add a `autoload-dev` to tell composer that test classes are found in the :file:`Tests/` directory.

-The class of the testing framework links the main directory as extension `.Build/Web/typo3conf/ext/enetcache` in our extension specific TYPO3 instance.
-It needs the two additional properties `web-dir` and `extension-key` to do that.

-It is also necessary to have a directory file:`Resources/Public/` for this to work (since TYPO3 v11).

 Now, before we start playing around with this setup, we instruct `git` to ignore runtime on-the-fly files.
 The :file:`.gitignore` looks like this: